 8. The Living Daylights

-The Living Daylights is one of James Bond’s best entries – and, incredibly, one of its most forgotten.
+The Living Daylights is one of James Bond’s best entries and, incredibly, one of its most overlooked.
 If you skip over this on Bond marathons, you’re missing out.
 Big time.
-The 1987 actioner is a sweeping epic that takes in concerts in Czechoslovakia, backroom deals in Tangiers, and all-out assault in Afghanistan.
+The 1987 entry is a sweeping global affair that takes in concerts in Czechoslovakia, backroom deals in Tangiers, and all-out assault in Afghanistan.

 Yes, this is when Bond grew up.
 Or, at least, shed the long, campy shadow of Roger Moore and memories of George Lazenby in a kilt.
 This Bond is a no-nonsense, hard-nosed sort that can believably take out an entire platoon, all without breaking a sweat.